 Your whole novel takes place in your head.
 As easy as it can be to forget that fact, you (dear, Writers), must remember that your reader cannot get into your head and see where people are moving around.
+You must keep in mind how you’re writing in space that the reader must follow you through.

 While it seems obvious that the events you narrate in your novel must take place in some space, it can be amazingly easy to forget.
 With a line of summarizing transition, you can seamlessly sweep a character across a room or a galaxy.
 But in reality, the reader’s mind can’t always keep up.
 The reader can get lost in the jump.